deeplearning4j/deeplearning4j/multinetwork.md

 ### momentum

 Momentum is an additional factor in determining how fast an optimization algorithm converges on the optimum point.

-### L2 Regularization constant
+### L2 regularization constant

 This is the lambda discussed in the equation [here](http://ufldl.stanford.edu/wiki/index.php/Backpropagation_Algorithm).

-*Pretraining step*
+*pretraining step*

-For pretraining -- i.e. learning the features via reconstruction at each layer -- each network is trained and then the output is piped into the next layer.
+For pretraining -- i.e. learning the features via reconstruction at each layer -- each layer is trained and then the output is piped to the next layer.

 *Finetuning step*